 - Experiencing an epilepsy seizure

-The exact cause of basilar migraines is still not fully understood.
-A nerve is also cited as a possible cause.
-In some very rare cases, scientists believe that basilar migraine is familial, meaning that there is a genetic component that can be passed from parent to child.
+The exact cause of basilar migraine is still not fully understood.
+A nerve is also cited as a possible cause of basilar type migraine.
+Some scientists also believe that basilar migraine is hereditary.

-Trauma or injury to the cervical spine (the neck), such as whiplash, can cause migraines.
-However, in some cases, even injuries to the thoracic (mid-back) or lumbar (lower back) can also cause migraines.
-Head injuries, concussion, and traumatic brain injuries may trigger migraines as well.
-In many of these cases, the problem is structural with pressure on the nerves or inflammation in that area that triggers the headaches.
+Trauma or injury to the cervical spine (the neck), such as whiplash, might cause migraines.
+Even injuries to the thoracic (mid-back) or lumbar (lower back) can cause migraines.
+Head injuries, concussion, and traumatic brain injuries may trigger migraines too.
+As you can see, the problem is structural.
+If you put pressure on the nerves, you risk inflammation that triggers basilar migraines.

 Diagnosing Basilar Migraine

-An individual who experiences any of the symptoms of basilar migraine should see their doctor.
-Getting a diagnosis can help direct treatment, but it can also rule out any underlying causes of the condition.
+An individual who experiences symptoms of basilar migraine should see their doctor.
+Getting a diagnosis will help you treat basilar type migraines.
+A clinical diagnosis of migraine with brainstem aura will also rule out any underlying causes of the condition.

-The International Classification of Headache Disorders, 3rd edition, provides detailed diagnostic criteria for basilar migraine:
+The International Classification of Headache Disorders, 3rd edition, provides detailed diagnostic criteria for migraine with brainstem aura (known as basilar migraine):

-- Aura consisting of visual, sensory and/or speech/ language symptoms, each fully reversible, but no motor or retinal symptoms
+- Aura consisting of visual, sensory, or voice-related symptoms, each fully reversible, but no motor or retinal symptoms

 - At least two of the following four characteristics:

-- at least one aura symptom spreads gradually over 5 minutes, and/or two or more symptoms occur in succession
+- brainstem aura symptom spreads gradually over 5 minutes, and/or two or more symptoms occur in succession

 - at least one aura symptom is unilateral